ABCpdf-Team/ABCpdf-ExampleProjects/README.md

 	<p>There is a certain amount of overlap between this project, the PDFTables and the HTMLTables Example project.
 All do similar things in slightly different ways.</p>
 	<p>This project is based on WPF structure rather than programmatic control or HTML style input.
 The WPF structure that exists is halfway between the type of layout control you get in HTML and the control you get in a more graphics oriented API like System.Drawing.
 It is sophisticated enough for document layout but with more complicated document layout structures you start to run into areas in which the structure constrains rather than enables.</p>
 	<p>You can read more about this and how to use this project in the WPF Tables Example section of the ABCpdf .NET documentation.</p>
-	<h2>ABCpdf Example Web Site</h2>
-	<p>The example ASP.NET web site is the same one we use for our online demonstration.</p>
-	<p>It allows you to create and edit a document using a simple online system.
-You can do things like upload images, add text and graphics and render and download the finished PDF.</p>
-	<p>The user interface is not sophisticated as the aim is to expose ABCpdf code rather than confuse things with complicated JavaScript.
-So the simplicity of the interface belies the sophistication of the underlying ABCpdf functionality.</p>
-	<p>Because the site is intended for live use, it is not totally self contained and may require some of our other components. </p>